1996 Pepsi Sharjah Cup

-The 1996 Pepsi Sharjah Cup was a triangular ODI cricket competition held in Sharjah, United Arab Emirates from 12 to 19 April 1996.
+The 1996 Pepsi Sharjah Cup was a cricket tournament in the One Day International format held in Sharjah, United Arab Emirates, from 12 to 19 April 1996.
 It featured the national cricket teams of South Africa, Pakistan and India.
 Its official sponsor was Pepsi.
 The tournament was won by South Africa, which defeated India in the final.

 Tournament

 The Pepsi Sharjah Cup was the second ODI tournament held after the 1996 Cricket World Cup, held immediately afterwards the 1996 Singer Cup in Singapore, which was won by Pakistan over Sri Lanka and India.
 The matches were held at the Sharjah Cricket Association Stadium in the emirate of Sharjah.
 The tournament had a round-robin series of matches, with each team playing the others twice.